abhilash-dasgate77/plagnotex/README.txt

 Step 3: Press 'add command'. // text area will be disabled // Step 4: Click 'check plagiarism'. //Wait for a second //

-The result will be displayed on the Oliver rectangular label.
+The result will be displayed on the Olive rectangular label.
 // something like this//
 Current Path assigned:  /home/abhilash/Documents/Codes/DaaLab/CopyCheck Total files =  34